splion-360/warehouse-automation/seg/README.md

 ```

 ## Download weights
 Navigate to the `src/seg/seg/weights` folder and place the pretrained weights.
-The weights can be downloaded [here](https://drive.google.com/file/d/1V0Ax7RgARmh00KV3CjMrs1TXdk3zrDib/view?usp=sharing)
+The weights can be downloaded [here](https://drive.google.com/file/d/1V0Ax7RgARmh00KV3CjMrs1TXdk3zrDib/view?usp=sharing).
+`NOTE`: If using a containerized environment, make sure to place the weights in the respective folders within the container
 ## Inference
 Once the model weights are downloaded, navigate to the root of the workspace and launch the ROS2 nodes.
 ```